-- 141. Represented employees shall have one (1) week of severance pay for each year of permanent service.
-If a permanent employee is to be laid off because of subcontracting, the employee shall select one of the following irreversible options. - 142.
-Take severance in one payment eliminating automatic recall rights; - Take severance as regular bi-weekly payments; retraining if offered by the City; placement on re-call list until severance is exhausted in which event the employee's automatic recall rights are eliminated; - 144.
-3. Utilize City-wide bumping rights according to the provisions elsewhere in this agreement.
-If employee is placed on the holdover list he/she shall receive severance pay for any period in which he/she suffers a loss of pay according to this severance entitlement.
+- 131. Represented employees shall have one (1) week of severance pay for each year of permanent service.
+If a permanent employee is to be laid off because of subcontracting, the employee shall select one of the following irreversible options. - 132.
+1. Take severance in one payment eliminating automatic recall rights; - 133.
+2. Take severance as regular bi-weekly payments; retraining if offered by the City; placement on re-call list until severance is exhausted in which event the employee's automatic recall rights are eliminated;

+134.3.
+Utilize City-wide bumping rights according to the provisions elsewhere in this agreement.
+If employee is placed on the holdover list the employee shall receive severance pay for any period in which the employee suffers a loss of pay according to this severance entitlement.